 Hint: You don’t want to add these leavening agents with the spices because they start to react as soon as they come in contact with the wet ingredients.
 If they react too soon, then all of those air bubbles that you create by mixing together the vinegar and baking soda will have disappeared by the time you put your loaf in the oven… So it won’t rise properly or have as moist and tender of a texture!

+Use foil.
 Before you slide your loaf pan into the oven, cover the top with foil.
 Try to “bump” it up in the center to give your quick bread a little room to rise!

 The foil acts as a shield.
-It prevents the top of your ultimate healthy zucchini bread from browning too quickly (or burning!), and it also results in a smooth, gorgeous domed top (rather than one that rises unevenly or is cracked down the center!).
+It prevents the top of your ultimate healthy zucchini bread from browning too quickly (or burning!), and it also results in a smooth, gorgeous domed top (rather than one that rises unevenly or is cracked down the center).
 Then partway through baking, you’ll quickly and carefully remove the foil to allow the top to turn a beautiful brown color.

-It’s like when you were a little kid and using Elmer’s glue to fasten construction paper and sequins together to make art projects in elementary school.
+It’s like when you were a little kid and used Elmer’s glue to fasten construction paper and sequins together to make art projects in elementary school.
 If you tried touching them before the glue dried, the paper and sequins smooshed and slid all over the place… But if you [im]patiently waited until the glue was fully dry, everything stayed put and looked beautiful!

 Thankfully… Your ultimate healthy zucchini bread tastes a lot better than those childhood art projects! 😉